 In May 2020, Miranda graduated Temple University with a B.S. in Neuroscience and a minor in Criminal Justice.
 As an undergraduate at Temple, she joined Dr. Bangasser’s lab and assisted in assessing the effects of early life stress on impulsivity.
 She was accepted into the university’s Neuroscience Plus One Master’s Program at the end of her junior year.
 Currently, Miranda is in the second year of the master’s program and her research is focused on identifying the mechanism behind the sex difference between male and female rats’ response to corticotropin releasing factor and the effect it has on memory.
 Miranda hopes to pursue a career in clinical research after she graduates and later enroll in a Clinical Psychology PhD program.

 (She, Her, Hers)

-In May 2020, Cori graduated from Rowan University with a B.A. in Psychology and a minor in Neuroscience.
-While at Rowan University, Cori interned at the Center of Neurological and Neurodevelopmental Health where she studied the correlation between IQ score and academic achievement in school age children.
-Cori plans on pursuing a career in research where her interests include PTSD as well as how stress and adversity during development later impacts impulsivity and decision making as well as the neural circuitry that underlies these behaviors.
+Cori graduated from Rowan University with a B.A. in Psychology and a minor in Neuroscience in May of 2020.
+While at Rowan University, Cori interned at the Center of Neurological and Neurodevelopmental Health where she studied the correlation between IQ score and academic achievement of elementary school-age children.
+Cori is currently in her second year of her master’s program and is researching the cellular expression of corticotropin releasing-factor binding-protein in the medial septum.
+After obtaining her MS in cellular and molecular neuroscience, Cori plans on continuing her education by pursuing a PhD.
+Her current interests include the effects of early life stress and adversity on impulsivity and decision making in adulthood as well as the neurobiological mechanisms associated with these behaviors.

 Molly Dupuis, B.S.